Nothing should stand in the way of your dreams

 Captain Kevin Kyle Mosley Private Pilot Scholarship

-In memory of Captain Kevin Kyle Mosley, who died tragically and suddenly in March 2009, Mosley’s family established this scholarship as a lasting tribute to his love for aviation.
+In memory of Captain Kevin Kyle Mosley, this scholarship was established by his family and friends as a lasting tribute to his love for aviation.

 This annual scholarship awards $2,500 to one Oregon high school junior or senior (aged 16-18) with a passion for aviation to help him or her obtain a private pilot license (e.g. ground school instruction, dual and solo flight instruction, pre and post flight instruction, the FAA written test and flight examiner’s fee for the private pilot check ride).

 Applications must be received by February 28 each year.
-The winner will be announced by the first business day each May.
-Download Application PDF
+The winner will be announced by the first business day in April.
+Download PDF Application

 To be considered, applicants must submit:

 1. A complete application (each scholarship has a different application form link, above) including a brief resume